raelolz/DH-Lua-Lock/README.md

 # DH-Lua-Lock | Make sure to drop a ⭐ if you liked the script
-roblox lua lock (aimbot) designed for da hood, also works on games like hood customs. feel free to skid and use in your script.
+roblox lua lock (aimbot) designed for da hood, also works on games like hood customs.

 ## Load the Lock
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Stratxgy/DH-Lua-Lock/refs/heads/main/Main.lua"))()